Bitmessage/PyBitmessage/INSTALL.md

 Voilà!
 Bitmessage is updated!

 #### Linux
+_Some recent Linux distributions don't support QT4 anymore, hence PyBitmessage won't run with a GUI.
+However, if you build PyBitmessage as a flatpak, it will run in a sandbox which provides QT4.
+See the **Linux flatpak** instructions in the **Creating a package for installation** section of this document._

 To run PyBitmessage from the command-line, you must download the source, then run `src/bitmessagemain.py`.
 ```